Algebraic dynamic programming

 weight(::Type{MinCost}, ::Keep) = MinCost(0)

-It is easy to see that if we combine sequentially two operations (through multiplication), then their cost will be summed whereas if we take the sum (combine horizontally two operations), then we will keep the minimum of the two costs.
+It is easy to see that if we combine sequentially two operations (through multiplication), then their cost will be summed.
+On the other hand, if we take the sum (combine horizontally two operations), then we will keep the minimum of the two costs.
+This reflects our intuition that the weight of a subgraph between \( a \) and \( b \) is the smallest weight of all possible paths.

 MinCost(3.0)